WireCell/wirecell.github.io/manual.md

 -   The C++ `using namespace` keyword *must not* be used at top file scope in a header.

--   Unused headers *should not* be retained.
+-   Only headers defining symbols required by a file *should* be included.

--   Any =#include# need in an implementation file but not the corresponding header file *should not* be in the header file.
+-   Any `#include` needed in an implementation file but not required by the corresponding header file *should not* be in the header file.

 <a id="c++-namespaces"></a>